In total, Treasury invested approximately $80 billion in the automotive industry. As of October 31, 2013,

 billion, and while we do expect some fiscal cost from the program, it will be far less than anticipated when the program began.
 Moreover, the program succeeded in its goal of rescuing the American automotive industry and saving a million jobs.
-For the latest cost estimates, see the most recent Monthly Report to Congress.
+For the latest cost estimates, see the most recent Monthly Report to Congress or the TARP Tracker.

 While the industry continues to face challenges, GM, Chrysler, and Ford have returned to profitability.
 An estimated one million jobs were saved by the assistance provided under TARP.
 This assistance made it possible for them to restructure and compete more effectively.
 As a result, since 2009 the auto industry has continued to rebound.

 On December 19, 2012 Treasury announced its intent to fully exit its investment in General Motors (GM) within the next 12-15 months, subject to market conditions.
 Two days later, GM purchased 200 million shares of its common stock from Treasury at $27.50 per share, for proceeds of approximately $5.5 billion.

 Several recent transactions have further reduced Treasury's outstanding investmetn in GM:

 - On April 11, 2013, Treasury completed its first pre-arranged trading plan for the sale of its GM common stock.
 Under this plan, Treasury sold 58.4 million shares of GM common stock for total gross proceeds of approximately $1.6 billion.